HOW TO TEACH AND PREACH

 Never construct or preach your message as an opportunity to single out one of your audience members.
 It is better to talk to them privately.

-Repeat yourself often; especially your main points.
+Repeat especially your main points often.

 Use appropriate hand gestures and facial expressions.